-- Scroll through the tabs on the right hand side, which are in alphabetical order, in order of place.
-For example, for the entries for Bristol, go to the B tab. - 3.
-When you have found the right place, scroll through the entries for that particular place until you find the one you are looking for.
-Take a note of the volume and page number on the right hand side of the entry.
-Please see page 50 - 4.
+- 2. Scroll through the tabs on the right-hand side, which are in alphabetical order, in order of place.
+For example, for the entries for Bristol, go to the 'B' tab. - 3.
+When you have found the right tab, scroll through the entries for that place until you find the one you are looking for.
+Take a note of the volume and page number on the right-hand side of the entry.
+Please see page 59. - 4.
 Use the volume number to find the correct volume in the POST 35 catalogue.
-When you find this, take a note of the finding number on the left hand side.
-Please see page 57. - Use this finding number to find the correct microfilm reel for that particular volume.
-Use the lists on top of the microfilm cabinets to locate the correct reel. - Use the page number given in the index to find the right page for the minute in question.
-An example of a minute can be seen on page 51 below.
+When you find this, take a note of the Finding Number on the left-hand side.
+Please see page 67. - 5.
+Use this Finding Number to find the correct microfilm reel for that volume.
+Use the lists on top of the microfilm cabinets to locate the correct reel. - 6.
+Use the page number given in the index to find the right page for the minute you are searching for.
+An example of a minute can be seen on page 59.